technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The New linked service blade displays with OData in the search box and in the filtered search results.](media/ss_newlinkedservice_odatasel.png "New OData Linked service")

-3. Fill the New linked service form as follows, then test connection.
+3. Fill in the New linked service form as follows, then test connection.
 Select **Create**.

     | Field | Value |
     |-------|-------|